dvirblu/open-vagrant-boxes/README.md

-This repository contains definitions for various Docker-friendly [Vagrant](http://www.vagrantup.com/) base boxes.
-There are boxes that are based on Ubuntu 12.04 64-bit, and boxes that are based on Ubuntu 14.04 64-bit.
-They differ from the ones provided by vagrantup.com in the following ways:

- * We provide 2 virtual CPUs by default, so that the boxes can make better use of multicore hosts.
- * We provide more RAM by default: 1 GB.
- * We provide a bigger virtual hard disk: around 40 GB.
- * We use LVM so that partitioning is easier.
- * On the Ubuntu 12.04 version, our default kernel version is 3.13 (instead of 3.2), so that you can use [Docker](http://www.docker.io/) out-of-the-box.
- * [The memory cgroup and swap accounting](http://docs.docker.io/en/latest/installation/ubuntulinux/#memory-and-swap-accounting) are turned on, for some Docker features.
- * Chef is installed via the Ubuntu packages that they provide, instead of via RubyGems.
-This way the box doesn't have to come with Ruby by default, making the environment cleaner.
- * Our VMWare Fusion boxes recompile VMWare Tools on every kernel upgrade, so that Shared Folders keep working even if you change the kernel.

 These base boxes are automatically built from [Veewee](https://github.com/jedi4ever/veewee) definitions.
 These definitions make building boxes quick and unambigious.
 The entire building process is described in the definitions; no manual intervention is required.